-PAR ΓA - to be comple eted by the applicant
+PART A - to be completed by the applicant

-Full n ame of child
+name of child

-Date of Birth
+of Birth

-Scho ol you are

-applying for Starcross Primary School
+• Starcross Primary School

-Pleas e tick the box belo w if you believe there is an exceptional social or medical need for your child to attend this
+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

-schoo ol.

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2

+of Birth ol you are ring for see tick the box belo ol.